karim-school/tournament-gui/SLA.md

 ## 1. Scope of Service

-This service provides a filterable list of publicly accessible trip records with the aim to collect all the data in one place with easy lookup.
+This service provides a filterable list of publicly accessible trip records with the aim to collect trip data in one place with easy lookup.
+Furthermore, a user may register as a rider and add trips of their own.

 ### 1.2 Included Services
 - Comprehensible list of records.